AnatomicMaps/flatmap-maker/README.rst

     Image tiling:
       --clean               Remove all files from generated map's directory before generating new map --background-tiles    generate image tiles of map's layers (may take a while...)
+      --show-centrelines    Show centrelines and nodes on image tiles

     Diagnostics:
       --check-errors        check for errors without generating a map